-Also the method could add soft constraints, and itself be invoked by a soft constraint - for example, suppose that in the above program we instead had always weak b=test(a).
+Another reason why nested constraints are disallowed is because the method could add soft constraints, and itself be invoked by a soft constraint - for example, suppose that in the above program we instead had always weak b=test(a).
 We would need an algebra for combining priorities, for example, take the minimum of the priorities.